 Google Parquet data lake

-Here we explain how to create a Google Parquet data lake (with Cloud Function automation).
+Here we explain how to deploy a Google Parquet data lake with automation and an interface.

 This can e.g. be used in Grafana-BigQuery dashboards or Python/MATLAB.